ashhhlynn/final-marketplace-frontend/README.md

 <h2> Functionality: </h2>

-Users creat accounts and sign in.
+Users can create an account and sign in.

 Users can view products and sort by price & alphabetical order.